heardk/heardk.github.io/_posts/2017-03-15-Every-Song-Rocks.md

 ### What's Next

 I am in the process of building some new functionality that will allow you to create Spotify playlists based on selected songs.

+### Update: July 2017

+Given some changes to the Spotify API, I've taken the site down until I get a chance to make the necessary changes.